 I've tried everything on the market, and I see a noticeable difference when I use Tide vs store brands, even Kirkland!
 I really like to use Tide pods when I wash my clothes.
-Yes, I know that they?re expensive, so I?ll stock up on them at Costco when they?re on sale.
+Yes, I know that they're expensive, so I'll stock up on them at Costco when they're on sale.
 They help to regulate how much soap that I use at a time, so it really saves me money since it keeps me from using too much soap.

 While I love the pods, I do still keep a bottle of normal liquid Tide on hand for presoaking really dirty clothes.
-The pods are great, but they don?t work for presoaking.
+The pods are great, but they don't work for presoaking.
 I also keep a store brand on-hand.
 I use them for loads like towels, sheets, and other items that don't need the expensive stuff.

 You also need to keep in mind that if your washer is a HE performance washer, you MUST use HE detergent!
 That isn't a marketing gimmick, it will truly mess up your machine if you don't use HE.
-Turn this into one of your laundry hacks so that you don?t have to go buy a new washing machine!
+Turn this into one of your laundry hacks so that you don't have to go buy a new washing machine!

 WASH IN COLD WATER

-With the exception of towels and whites, I was everything in cold water!
+With the exception of towels and whites, I wash everything in cold water!
 Warm or hot water will set stains, so I always play it safe and wash them in cold.
 This will also help to keep your colors from running (if you have an older machine and are worried about that).
-It also helps you to save money because it?s not using hot water that had to go through the hot water heater.
+It also helps you to save money because it's not using hot water that had to go through the hot water heater.

 HOW TO KEEP WHITES BRIGHT

 We have a ton of white clothes in our house between socks and school uniforms, along with any other mainly white clothes that we wear.
-I get asked how I keep my whites so white all of the time, so you?re about to get some great white laundry hacks!
+I get asked how I keep my whites so white all of the time, so you're about to get some great white laundry hacks!

 - Wash whites only with other whites.